automorphism88/Cloak-3.20/README.md

-# Cloak-3.20
+# cloak-theme
-A black transparent theme for Gtk-3.20.
-Forked to support Gtk-3.22
+A black transparent theme for GTK-3.20+.
+Forked from original by killhellokitty to support GTK-3.22.